dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-custom-kafka-performance-tests.md

 We have showed how to create random request in every action using the power of Scala higher order functions.
 And the most important, we have had so much fun while doing it.

 In the next two posts about Gatling we will discuss about:
-* How to deploy these performance test suite into a ECS cluster.
+* How to deploy this performance test suite into a ECS cluster.
 * Verify that the request has been processed by Kafka.
 Usage of Akka Streams and Akka actors to asyncronously check the response has been successfully processed.